Samuel-Tham65/Samuel-Tham65/README.md

-- 👋 Hi, I’m @Samuel-Tham65
+- 👋 Hi, I’m @Samuel-Tham65 but you can call me Sam.
-- 👀 I’m interested in coding and learning more about programming
+- 👀 I’m interested in coding and learning more about programming as well as gaming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, drawing, 3d modeling, writting a propper GDD
-- 💞️ I’m looking to collaborate on coding projects in the future when i'm more proficient
+- 💞️ I’m to be the best game developer i can be
 - 📫 How to reach me: samueltham2005@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: i got into this whole programming mindset by accident